 Skip to main content

-Five ways agencies burn your budget.
+Six ways agencies waste your retainer.

 1. Generic keyword lists.
 An agency runs your domain through a tool, exports a CSV of 200 keywords sorted by search volume, and calls it a strategy.
 Volume without intent is worthless.
 A 10,000-search-volume keyword that attracts tire-kickers is a worse investment than a 200-search keyword from someone with a credit card out.